LukaszLasota/emaus-rzeszow-wordpress/wp-content/plugins/content-blocks-builder/readme.txt

 = Create custom layouts =

-You can create common layouts with CBB such as grid, carousel, accordion, and vertical stack.
-CBB includes 5 built-in layout blocks: Advanced Group, Grid, Carousel, Stack and Accordion.
-You can use them or build your custom blocks easily.
+CBB includes five built-in layout blocks: Advanced Group, Grid, Carousel, Stack and Accordion.
+You can use them or build your custom layout blocks easily.

 Watch the video tutorial to create a simple responsive grid using the built-in Grid block.